Private, fair and accurate: Training large-scale, privacy-preserving AI models in medical imaging: Materials and Methods

 \subsubsection{DP Training}

-Mish \cite{misra2019mish} was chosen as the activation function in all layers.
+For UKA-CXR we chose Mish \cite{misra2019mish} as the activation function in all layers.
 No data augmentation was performed during DP training as we found further data augmentation during training to be harmful to accuracy.
 All models were optimized using the NAdam \cite{dozat2016incorporating} optimizer with a learning rate of $5 \cdot 10^{-4}$.
 The binary weighted cross-entropy with inverted class frequencies of the training data was selected as the loss function.
 The maximum allowed gradient norm was chosen to be $1.5$ and the network was trained for $150$ epochs for each chosen privacy budget.
-Each point in the batch was sampled with a probability of $8 \cdot 10^{-4}$ ($128$ divided by $N=153,502$).
+Each point in the batch was sampled with a probability of $8 \cdot 10^{-4}$ ($128$ divided by $N=153\,502$).
+For the PDAC dataset, we chose a clipping norm of $1.0$, $\delta=0.001$ and a sampling rate of $0.31$ ($512 / 1\,625$).
+In both cases, the noise multiplier was calculated such that for a given number of training steps, sampling rate, and maximum gradient norm the privacy budget was reached on the last training step.
+For the UKA-CXR dataset, the indicated privacy guarantees are \say{per record} since some patients have more than one image, while for the PDAC datasets, they are \say{per individual}.